-The Role of the Governing Body at Furze Platt Senior School
+The role of the Governing Body at Furze Platt Senior School

-School governors make important collective decisions and the governing body is answerable to parents and the community.
-The responsibilities of the governing body include:
+School governors make important collective decisions and the Governing Body is answerable to parents and the community.
+The responsibilities of the Governing Body include:

-- promoting high standards of education and achievement - planning the school's long-term future - setting the school's aims and values - appointing senior staff including the Headteacher - budgetary allocation and control - deciding on the number of staff to be employed - making sure that the curriculum is broad and balanced
+- promoting high standards of education and achievement - planning the school's long term future - settling the school's aims and values - appointing senior staff including the Headteacher - budgetary allocation and control - deciding on the number of staff to be employed - making sure that the curriculum is broad and balanced

-The head is accountable to the governing body and the governing body is judged by Ofsted, as part of the leadership of the school and on the extent to which it works in partnership with the head and leadership team.
+The Headteacher is accountable to the Governing Body and the Governing Body is judged by Ofsted, as part of the leadership of the school and on the extent to which it works in partnership with the Headteacher and leadership team.